JN-gith/Hardware/README.md

 - Number and placement of expansion and M.2 slots
 - I guess looks too
 - Price
-What must people need help on
+What most people need help on
 - Quality of VRMs and heatsinks (relating to your specific CPU and how much you're overclocking it.
 Advice here, get a motherboard that won't thermal throttle your processor or easily degrade, and after that, it doesn't matter if you're not overclocking)
 - Memory topology (or how well you can overclock your RAM if you want to)
 - RGB compatibility and header amount/type